andryjohn/RJ-s-blog/_posts/2019-06-11-zsh-corrupt.md

 ---

-Few day ago, when I logged into my console, I saw following error message, so I decided to fix it, doing a quick search on google, I was able to reach a [stackoverflow link](https://superuser.com/questions/957913/how-to-fix-and-recover-a-corrupt-history-file-in-zsh/957924#957924) that recommended I run following set of commands
+Few day ago, when I logged into my console, I saw following error message, so I decided to fix it, doing a quick search on google.

+I was able to reach a [stackoverflow link](https://superuser.com/questions/957913/how-to-fix-and-recover-a-corrupt-history-file-in-zsh/957924#957924) that recommended I run following set of commands
 ---

 ```zsh